 KHAO SOK JUNGLE PLANTS

-The geological conditions, high rainfall, and limestone karst formations of Khao Sok national park have contributed to the emergence of distinctive forest types and unique plant species.
+The geological conditions, high rainfall, and limestone karst formations of the Khao national park have contributed to the emergence of distinctive forest types and unique plant species.
 Giant thickets of bamboo, massive buttress roots, dipterocarp trees with propeller seeds, and the massive Rafflesia flower await.

 Rafflesia

 Rafflesia are the largest flowers in the world and some species can grow up to 90cm in diameter and weigh over 7 kg!
 The species found in Khao Sok is Rafflesia kerrii and is slightly smaller than its record-holding cousin Rafflesia arnoldi in Sumatra.
 The flowers are bright red with white spots, and exude a strong, unattractive smell.
 The rotting stench serves to attract flies, which are the main pollinators of this jungle giant.
 Rafflesias are parasites, growing only on the wild grape vine Tetrastigma.
-Rafflesias flower seasonally, and the best time to see them in Khao Sok national park is from December to March.
+Rafflesias flower seasonally, and the best time to see them in Khao national park is from December to March.

 Pitcher Plant